qhy991/qhy991.github.io/index.md

 ## Welcome to My Academic Homepage

-I am **Haiyan Qin** (秦海燕), a graduate student at **Beihang University** with research interests in AI-assisted hardware design, neural network deployment, and circuit optimization.
+I am **Haiyan Qin** (秦海岩), a graduate student at **Beihang University** with research interests in AI-assisted hardware design, neural network deployment, and circuit optimization.

 ---